In the White Mountains, we’re not really known for our nightlife. But what if we upend the concept of “nightlife”?

 NIGHT SNOWSHOEING

 “And into the forest I go, to lose my mind and find my soul”…John Muir had the right idea with that immortal quote.
 Take to the woods at night with a pair of snowshoes strapped to your feet and you’ll see how the quiet of a winter forest can lift the spirits like no other activity.
-Great Glen Trails Outdoor Center in Gorham, NH offers evening snowshoeing sessions guided by an Appalachian Mountain Club (AMC) naturalist.
-As you traverse the woods at the base of the Presidential Range with a pro, you will use all your senses to see and hear the nightlife of the natural world.
+We'd say save the adventures for evenings when the moon is fullest, and as always, pack the 10 Essentials (including a headlamp!, check the forecast, and plan your route ahead of time.
+Also?
+Stick to lower elevations for the best laidback excursion.

 Great Glen Trails Winter Night